 To learn more about the possession limits and other details, click here.

-For details on the hunt zones, shooting hours, bag limit and licenses required, click here.
+For details on the hunt zones, shooting hours, bag limit, and licenses required.

-To know more about black bears’ hunting history and behavior, click here.
+To learn more about black bears’ hunting history and behavior.

-Open season starts as early as August and ends December 31.
+The open season starts as early as August and ends on December 31.

-For a detailed view of black bear hunting season, click here and turn to pages 57-59.
+For a detailed view of the black bear hunting season, turn to pages 57-59.

-For other details on weapons allowed by law, click here.
+For other details on weapons allowed by law.

-If you want to enjoy hunting in Arizona without the being restricted to the hunting seasons, there are four animals that you can hunt all year round.
-These animals are mountain lion, coyote, rabbit and buffalo.
+If you want to enjoy hunting in Arizona without being restricted to the hunting seasons, there are four animals that you can hunt all year round.
+These animals are mountain lions, coyotes, rabbits, and buffalo.